 Scissors are a tool used for separating, opening/entry, in general, an ambiguous symbol, as they refer to cutting a life thread, and also represent the union of spiritual and physical.
 In our tale, the scissors function both to open the wolf so the now transformed (having been gestated in the body of the wolf, a masculine symbol) grandmother and Little Red Cap emerge at another stage of consciousness.
 Also, the scissors assist the Hunter in obtaining the pelt of the wolf.

 Wolf #2 is a grey wolf, indicating that he is an older wolf.
 His encounter with Little Red Cap shows a maturing in how he relates to Little Red Cap and grandmother with more patience than Wolf #1.
-In addition, the evolution in consciousness of both Little Red Cap and the grandmother validated by how they relate to the wolf with more maturity—Little Red Cap by noting the look in his eyes that made her fearful and grandmother by using her available and making a plan for Wolf #2’s demise.
+In addition, the evolution in consciousness of both Little Red Cap and the grandmother is validated by how they relate to the wolf with more maturity—Little Red Cap, by noting the look in his eyes that made her fearful and grandmother, by using her available resources (sausage water) and making a plan for Wolf #2’s demise.
 She and her grandmother are able to plot against the grey wolf and provide safety for themselves by bringing about the death of this wolf.

-The Stone Trough, remembering the symbolism of stone, is functioning as a container for both spirit and water, much like the glass bottle, it also represents the alchemical vessel of containment for transformations facilitated by heat.
+The Stone Trough, remembering the symbolism of stone, functions as a container for both spirit and water and, much like the glass bottle, it also represents the alchemical vessel of containment for transformations facilitated by heat.
 In our tale, the heat of cooking the sausages, as well as the heat of angry passion, allows this stone trough to be the final resting place for Wolf #2.

 Water is a primary component in cooking, as well as in most alchemical transformations.
 Our tale explains how grandmother had used water in the cooking of the sausages the day before Little Red Cap’s visit, so it is now available for another use.
 When water or tea is allowed to sit in the sun for 4-6 hours, it is considered psychically discharged or “balanced.”
 Knowing this water had been sitting for more than a day lets us know that it is psychically discharged and balanced, yet another indication of the new balance now within the grandmother and Little Red Cap.

 In this tale, the Senses of sight, touch, taste, hearing, and smell are each present.
-Sight is evident, when by opening her eyes, Little Red Cap perceives the woods/forest as if seeing it for the first time.
-When Little Red Cap approaches her grandmother’s bed and sees the big ears, eyes, hands, and mouth, of Wolf #1, and later, when she sees the fear-producing look in the eyes of Wolf #2, the grey wolf.
-Touch, is demonstrated when Little Red Cap is picking the flowers, when Wolf #1 grabs both the grandmother and Little Red Cap in order to gobble them up, when Little Red Cap fetches the stones to put inside of the wolf, and when the Hunter drew off the wolf’s pelt.
+Sight is evident, when by opening her eyes, Little Red Cap perceives the woods/forest as if seeing it for the first time when Little Red Cap approaches her grandmother’s bed and sees the big ears, eyes, hands, and mouth, of Wolf #1 and, later, when she sees the fear-producing look in the eyes of Wolf #2, the grey wolf.
+Touch, is demonstrated when Little Red Cap is picking the flowers, when Wolf #1 grabs both the grandmother and Little Red Cap in order to gobble them up, when Little Red Cap fetches the stones to put inside of the wolf, and when the Hunter draws off the wolf’s pelt.
 Taste is indicated when the mother provides the cake and wine for Little Red Cap to take to the grandmother and when Wolf #1 reflects on the tastiness of Little Red Cap in contrast to the flavor of the grandmother.
 Hearing is exhibited when Little Red Cap hears the birds in the woods/forest, as if for the first time.
-Other example of hearing occur when the Hunter, hearing the snoring, becomes concerned enough to investigate the wellbeing of the grandmother.
-In addition to the numerous conversations heard throughout the tale it is the knocking on grandmother’s door that announces the presence of each of the wolves.
+Another example of hearing occurs when the Hunter, hearing the snoring, becomes concerned enough to investigate the wellbeing of the grandmother.
+In addition to the numerous conversations heard throughout the tale, it is the knocking on grandmother’s door that announces the presence of each of the wolves.
 Smell is implied by the flowers, cake and wine, but most importantly, by the fragrance in the water that cooked the sausages.